fayaaz/mixxx-pi-gen/README.md

 Extra debugging:

-Plugging in a keyboard and hitting `alt+enter` will give you a terminal.
+Plugging in a keyboard and hitting `super+enter` will give you a terminal.
 Logs for mixxx are available at: /home/pi/.mixxx/mixxx.log

 Original instructions of forked repo are in [pi-gen-readme](pi-gen-readme.md)